-If you’d rather continue your cultural exploration than commune with the flowers, the park contains several notable drawcards.
-Chief among them is Plaza de España, the most extravagant of the building projects completed for the 1929 Exposición Iberoamericana.
+Amidst the lush gardens, the park contains several notable drawcards.
+Chief among them is Plaza de España, the most flamboyant of the building projects completed for the 1929 Expo.
 A vast brick-and-tile confection, it features fountains, mini-canals, and a series of gaudy tile pictures depicting historical scenes from each Spanish province.
-You can hire row boats to pootle around the canals for €6 (for 35 minutes).
+You can hire row boats to pootle around the plaza's canals for €6 (for 35 minutes).

-In the south of the park, the Museo Arqueológico has some wonderful Roman sculptures, mosaics and statues – many gathered from the nearby site of Itálica.
+In the south of the park, the Museo Arqueológico has some wonderful Roman sculptures, mosaics and statues – many gathered from the archaeological site of Itálica just outside Seville.

 Opposite is the Museo de Artes y Costumbres Populares, dedicated to local customs, costumes and traditions.